Retirement Plans

 Features:

 • Roth 401k - There is an option to make Roth 401k contributions with the salary deferral portion of the Individual 401k.
-Contributions into an Individual Roth 401k are not tax deductible, but withdrawals are tax free after age 59 ½.
+Contributions into a Roth 401k are not tax deductible, but withdrawals are tax free after age 59 ½.

 Disadvantages:

-• Potentially greater administrative responsibilities and administrative fees compared to other self employed retirement plans.
+• Potentially greater administrative responsibilities and administrative fees compared to a SEP IRA.

 What are the advantages of the Individual 401k?

-The most popular self employed retirement plans are the SEP IRA and Individual 401k.
-Both plans have high contribution limits and have completely discretionary annual funding requirements.
-In 2008 a SEP IRA has a maximum contribution limit of $46,000 and an Individual 401k has a contribution limit of $46,000 ($51,000 if age 50+).
+The Individual 401k and SEP IRA are popular because both plans have high contribution limits and have completely discretionary annual funding requirements.
+In 2015 a SEP IRA has a maximum contribution limit of $53,000 and an Individual 401k has a contribution limit of $53,000 ($59,000 if age 50+).

 A SEP IRA is easier to setup and has less administrative costs than an Individual 401k, however an Individual 401k may allow a greater contribution at the same income level due to the way the contribution is calculated.